 Dr. Fred Heifner began at Cumberland University in the fall of 1996 and teaches courses in the School of Humanities, Education, and the Arts (SHEA).
 He primarily teaches courses in anthropology, philosophy, and religion.
 Prior to arriving at Cumberland, Dr. Heifner was a senior manager of children’s curriculum materials at the Baptist Sunday School Board, Nashville, Tennessee.
 Dr. Heifner is a prolific writer, has led national conferences on childhood education, and has served as a curriculum consultant for the Spanish Publishing House, El Paso, Texas, the Armed Services Curriculum Selection Committee, and the National Council of Churches.
 He taught in the Seminary External Education Program of the Southern Baptist Convention for twenty-five years.

-Dr. Heifner holds a Bachelor of Arts degree in both psychology and philosophy, a Masters of Divinity degree in religion, and a Doctorate of Theology degree in systematic theology.
+Dr. Heifner holds a Bachelor of Arts degree in both psychology and philosophy, a Master of Divinity degree in religion, and a Doctorate of Theology degree in systematic theology.
 He has done additional post-graduate studies in anthropology.